OlgaJ1989/taste-of-poland/README.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) was used to tweak the settings of login / logout notifications / messages.
 * [Python](https://www.python.org/) was used as the main language in which this project was coded.
 * [Django](https://www.djangoproject.com/) was the framework used to build this website.
+* [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) was used to create and style the front end of the website.
 * [Font Awesome](https://fontawesome.com/) icons have been used for the social media links in the Footer and on the Contact page.
 * [Google Fonts](https://fonts.google.com/) have been used to import Tangerine and Roboto Slab fonts.
 * [Favicon](https://favicon.io/) was used to create the favicon for the website.